Spousal Support — Quebec

 - Married spouses under the Divorce Act.

-- Common-law partners under provincial legislation — most provinces require 2 to 3 years of cohabitation.
+- Common-law partners under provincial legislation — most provinces require 2 to 3 years of cohabitation, though Ontario uses 3 unless you have a child together.

-- Cases where there is a significant income gap between the partners.
+- Cases with a significant income gap between the partners.

 What to Do If Your Spouse in Canada Won't Pay Spousal Support

-- Exchange full financial disclosure — income, assets, debts, and expenses.
+- Exchange full financial disclosure.
+Income, assets, debts, expenses — both sides.

 What should you NOT do?

-- Don't assume you're not entitled just because you work — a significant income gap can still justify support.
+- Don't assume working disqualifies you.
+A meaningful income gap can still justify support.

-- Don't quit your job — the court can impute income based on what you are capable of earning.
+- Don't quit your job to engineer entitlement.
+Courts impute income based on earning capacity.

-- Don't assume a prenuptial agreement is final — courts can set aside agreements that are unfair or were signed under pressure.
+- Don't assume a prenup ends the discussion.
+Courts will set aside agreements that are unfair or that were signed under pressure or without independent legal advice.

 How Quebec differs from federal law